Tip #25: Be wary of anyone/company that needs to "confirm"

 Tip #3: When shopping or banking online never do it from a device that doesn't belong to you or on a network that isn't yours.
 Your data could be copied or stolen.

 Tip #2: If you leave your computer, phone or tablet for any length of time lock it up so no one can use it while you're gone.

 Tip #1: Practice good password management.
 Passwords should be at least 8 characters long and include numbers, capital letters and symbols.
-Don't share your password with others, leave your password in plain site or use the same password for multiple sites.
+Don't share your password with others, leave your password in plain sight or use the same password for multiple websites.
 Click here for more information on choosing and protecting passwords.